bongiozzo/musica_mustdie/output/band_primordial.md

 # Primordial

-Дискография
-"Imrama" 1995, Black Metal
-"A Journey's End" 1998, Black Metal
-"The Burning Season (EP)" 1999, Black Metal
-"Spirit The Earth Aflame" 2000, Black Metal
-"Storm Before Calm" 2002, Black Metal
-"The Gathering Wilderness" 2005, Metal
-"To The Nameless Dead" 2007, Metal
-"Redemption at the Puritan's Hand" 2011, Metal
-"Where Greater Men Have Fallen" 2014, Metal
+celtic black-metal

+## Дискография

+### "Imrama" 1995, Black Metal

+01 Fuil Arsa
+02 Infernal Summer
+03 Here I am King
+04 The Darkest Flame
+05 The Fires...
+06 Mealltach
+07 Let The Sun Set on Life Forever
+08 To The Ends of The Earth
+09 Beneath a Bronze Sky
+10 Awaiting The Dawn

+Recorded at Skerrieshell Studios
+Engineered & mixed by Andrew Radley
+Mixed by Mags at Academy Studios

+Music by Primordial
+Lyrics by A.A.
+Nemtheanga

+ In 2001 HHR released the album, re-mastered and re-designed in a special Slipcase-CD with two bonus-tracks. ("The Calling" and "Among The Lazarae")

+### "A Journey's End" 1998, Black Metal

+01 Graven Idol
+02 Dark Song*
+03 Autumn's Ablaze
+04 Journey's End
+05 Solitary Mourner
+06 Bitter Harvest
+07 On Aistear Deirneach

+Produced by Primordial
+Recorded at Academy Studios
+Engineered and mixed by Mags

+Music by Primordial, except * by Fergal Flannery Lyrics by A.A.
+Nemtheanga

+ The albums was also released on LP with the original planned cover by Hammerheart Records.

+   In 2001 HHR released the album, re-mastered and re-designed in a special Slipcase-CD with a bonus-track. ("And The Sun Set on Life Forever")

+### "The Burning Season (EP)" 1999, Black Metal

+01 The Calling
+02 Among The Lazarae
+03 The Burning Season
+04 And The Sun Sets on Life Forever
+05 Forever

+Recorded at Sun Studios, Dublin, Ireland
+Produced by Mags and Primordial
+Engineered by Mags
+Assistant engineer: Dennis Buckley

+Music & lyrics by Primordial

+### "Spirit The Earth Aflame" 2000, Black Metal

+01 Spirit The Earth Aflame
+02 Gods to The Godless
+03 The Soul Must Sleep
+04 The Burning Season
+05 Glorious Dawn
+06 The Cruel Sea*
+07 Children of The Harvest

+Recorded at Sun Studios, Dublin, Ireland
+Somewhat produced by Mags and Primordial
+Engineered by Mags
+Assistant engineer: Sean Ronan

+Music by Primordial, except * trad.
+Lyrics by A.A.
+Nemtheanga

+ The album was also released as a limited digipack with different cover, featuring a re-recording of "To Enter Pagan" as bonus-track.

+### "Storm Before Calm" 2002, Black Metal

+1. The Heretic's Age
+2. Fallen to Ruin
+3. Cast to The Pyre
+4. What Sleeps Within
+5. Suns First Rays
+6. Sons of The Morrigan
+7. Hosting of The Sidhe

+Produced by Mags

+A.A.
+Nemtheanga (Vocals)
+Ciбran MacUiliam (Guitars)
+Michael O'Floinn (Guitars)
+Pуl MacAmlaigh (Bass)
+Simon O'Laoghaire (Drums)

+### "The Gathering Wilderness" 2005, Metal

+1. The Golden Spiral
+2. The Gathering Wilderness
+3. Song of the Tomb
+4. End of all Times
+5. The Coffin Ships
+6. Tragedy’s Birth (The Martyr’s Fire)
+7. Cities Carved in Stone

+### "To The Nameless Dead" 2007, Metal

+1. Empire Falls
+2. Gallows Hymn
+3. As Rome Burns
+4. Failures Burden
+5. Heathen Tribes
+6. The Rising Tide
+7. Traitors Gate
+8. No Nation On This Earth

+### "Redemption at the Puritan's Hand" 2011, Metal

+1. No Grave Deep Enough  07:10
+2. Lain With the Wolf  08:25
+3. Bloodied Yet Unbowed  08:48
+4. God's Old Snake  06:25
+5. The Mouth of Judas  08:53
+6. The Black Hundred  06:19
+7. The Puritan's Hand  08:36
+8. Death of the Gods  09:21

+A.A.
+Nemtheanga  Vocals
+Ciaran MacUiliam  Guitars
+Micheal O'Floinn  Guitars
+Pol MacAmlaigh  Bass
+Simon O'Laoghaire  Drums

+Cover art for "Redemption at the Puritan's Hand" by Paul McCarroll

+### "Where Greater Men Have Fallen" 2014, Metal

+1. Where Greater Men Have Fallen  08:06
+2. Babel's Tower  08:14
+3. Come the Flood  07:16
+4. The Seed of Tyrants  05:31
+5. Ghosts of the Charnel House  07:28
+6. The Alchemist's Head  06:06
+7. Born to Night  08:54
+8. Wield Lightning to Split the Sun  07:03

 ## Отношения с другими группами